Entry Requirements & Visas

 Clothing Essentials

-Pack lightweight, breathable cotton clothes for the tropical heat, including quick-dry shirts and shorts for humid days, plus modest long pants and scarves for temple visits where shoulders and knees must be covered.
+Pack lightweight, breathable cotton or linen clothes for tropical heat (25-35°C year-round), including quick-dry shirts and shorts for humid days, plus modest long pants/maxi skirts and scarves for temple visits where shoulders and knees must be covered.

-Include swimwear for beaches and a light rain jacket, as sudden showers are common; versatile pieces like sarongs double as beach covers or temple attire to save space.
+Include swimwear for beaches/islands and a light rain jacket or poncho as sudden showers are common - versatile sarongs double as beach covers, temple attire, or picnic blankets.

 🔌

-Bring a universal adapter for Type A/B/C plugs (220V), a portable power bank for long island ferries, waterproof phone cases, and offline maps via apps like Maps.me for remote areas with spotty signal.
+Bring universal adapter for Type A, B, and C plugs (220V 50Hz), portable power bank for long ferry rides or island-hopping, waterproof phone cases, and download offline maps via Maps.me or Google Maps for areas with spotty 4G/5G signal.

 🏥

-Carry comprehensive travel insurance docs, a basic first-aid kit with bandages and anti-diarrheal meds, prescriptions in original packaging, and high-SPF reef-safe sunscreen to protect against intense UV rays.
+Carry comprehensive travel insurance documents, basic first-aid kit with bandages and anti-diarrheal meds, prescriptions in original packaging with English labels, and high-SPF reef-safe sunscreen (50+) to protect against intense UV rays year-round.

-Include DEET-based mosquito repellent for dengue-prone areas like the northern jungles, hand sanitizer, and water purification tablets since tap water isn't potable—stick to bottled or filtered sources.
+Include DEET-based mosquito repellent (20%+ concentration) for dengue-prone areas like northern jungles and rural regions, hand sanitizer, and water purification tablets - tap water isn't potable so stick to bottled (10-20 THB) or filtered sources.

 🎒

-Pack a durable daypack for hiking and market explorations, a reusable water bottle with filter, microfiber towel for beach days, and small denomination THB notes for tuk-tuks and street vendors.
+Pack a durable 20-30L daypack for temple visits and market explorations, reusable water bottle with built-in filter, quick-dry microfiber towel for beach days and hostels, and small denomination THB notes (20s, 50s, 100s) for tuk-tuks and street vendors who often lack change.

-Bring passport copies, a money belt or hidden pouch for valuables, and a dry bag for monsoon-season boat trips to keep electronics safe from splashes.
+Bring passport copies (physical + digital), money belt or hidden neck pouch for valuables in crowded areas like Chatuchak Market, and waterproof dry bag for monsoon-season boat trips or water activities.

 🥾